sudofaizan/Pubg-server-freeze/README.md

 2.Root Access

-3.You need to install Sudo in termux (pkg install Sudo)
+3.You need to install Sudo in termux. (pkg install sudo)

 # How to use